 The main Dashboard (via your WordPress dashboard) – allows control over key features of the platform and gives handy links to your control panel.
 This particular host is integrated with content delivery service NetDNA.
 The dashboard also reminds you of useful things like your IP address, FTP account details and includes handy links to cpanel and the CMS.

 First of all, they have an incredibly simple set up process – as technically impressive as they are, WP Engine haven’t forgotten that it’s got to be easy to get started.

 Caching is managed for you (see screenshot above) – so no annoying plugin configuration!
-The service automatically distributes your CSS, images and JS files via CDN and they’ll take care of SSL for you, too.
+The service automatically distributes your CSS, images and JS files via CDN and they’ll take care of SSL certificate installation for you, too.

 There’s a UK data centre in London but obviously the CDN will serve content automatically from their nearest global data centre to your users. basically, it’s fast all over the globe.
 Very cool.